ggreer/geoff.greer.fm/miata/index.md

 The latches on the soft top were a little loose, so I tightened them to ensure the top didn't open while I was driving down the highway.

-After driving the car around for a week, I heard a belt squeak.
+After driving the car for a week, I heard a belt squeak.
 I noticed that the tensioner for the water pump and alternator belt was very loose.
 I tightened it, but a few days later it was loose again.
 After closely examining the bolts, I noticed that the locking bolt that went through the alternator was installed backwards.
 It wasn't actually locking the tensioner in place.
 It was just... bolted to the alternator.
 I switched it around and the belt tension has been fine ever since.

 I managed to find a replacement antenna, greatly improving the sound quality of the radio.
 I also cleaned the tape heads in the cassette deck, which fixed the issue of tapes sounding muffled and muddy compared to the radio.
 I know that Miatas aren't known for their audio systems, but the speakers still sounded worse than I expected.
 I popped the panels in front of the speakers (noticing some missing/worn panel clips, which I got replacements for), revealing some very tired-looking speakers.
-I replaced them with some random 6.5" Walmart speakers and the audio quality was night and day.
+I replaced them with some random 6.5" Walmart speakers.
+The audio quality was night and day.

 It rains a lot in Vancouver, so I got some floor mats to protect the carpet.